Christmas Decor Trends 2026 — What's In This Year

 Three polished brass-plated aluminum candlestick holders at 7", 8", and 9" heights.
 The graduated heights create a more dynamic display than matching heights, and the aluminum construction keeps them lightweight for easy rearranging.
 Pair with white or ivory taper candles — the contrast between the warm brass and simple candles is the point.

-These mercury glass ornaments in rose gold/copper are the perfect crossover between the warm metallic and vintage ornament trends.
-The crackle ball texture catches light in a way modern smooth ornaments don't.
+These mercury glass ornaments in a warm rose gold and copper are the perfect crossover between the warm metallic and vintage ornament trends.
+The twist-ball finish — spiral ribs running pole to pole — breaks reflected light into separate vertical highlights instead of one flat spot, which is what stops a metallic ornament reading as a plain bauble from across the room.
 Hang these clustered together on a section of the tree for a warm copper accent zone, or use them in a bowl as a centerpiece.

 Trend 5: Vintage and Nostalgic Ornaments